-4.4 Output communications w.r.t. week day and hour
+5.3 Analysis of Output Communications w.r.t.
+Week Day and Hour

-In this analysis with use three variables to describe the calls: the emitting antenna, the week day and hour.
-Our objective is to build simultaneously a partition of the antennas, a partition of the week days and a discretization of the hour.
-This approach is a triclustering and for the same reasons as previously, we only keep the emitting antennas.
+Our objective is to build simultaneously a partition of the antennas, a partition of the week days and a discretization of the hour, i.e., a triclustering.
+For the same reasons as previously, we only keep the emitting antennas.

 At the finest level, we obtain a triclustering with 806 clusters of emitting antennas, 7 clusters of days and 22 time segments.
-These results must be simplified to ease the interpretation.
-Here we fix the numbers of clusters of days and time segments, since they are acceptable for the analysis.
-We only reduce the number of clusters of antennas.
+Again, these results must be simplified to ease the interpretation.
+However, we fix the numbers of clusters of days and time segments, since they are acceptable for the analysis and we only reduce the number of clusters of antennas.
 With four clusters of antennas, we keep 51% of the informativity of the model.

-Antennas are displayed on the map of Figure 5.
-We also build a calendar (see Figure 6) for each cluster with days in columns and time segments in lines.
+Antennas are displayed on the map of Figure 6.
+We also build a calendar (see Figure 7) for each cluster with days in columns and time segments in lines.
 The color of the cells indicates the excesses (red) or the lacks (blue) of traffic emitted from the corresponding cluster.
-The lacks and excesses are measured using the contribution to the mutual information (see definition 3) between the cluster and the cross product of the cluster of weekday and the time segment: $MI(X_1^M; X_2^M \times$ the time segment: $M T(X_1, X_2, X_3^M)$, with X_1^M the partition of the antennas, X_2^M the partitions of the weekdays and X_3^M the discretization of the time.

-Let us make an analysis of each cluster of antennas:
+The lacks and excesses are measured using the contribution to the mutual information (see definition 3) between the cluster and the cross product of the cluster of weekday and the time segment: $MI(X_1^M; X_2^M \times X_3^M)$, with X_1^M the partition of the antennas, X_2^M the partitions of the weekdays and X_3^M the discretization of the time.
+Now we focus on the analysis of each cluster of antennas that we can easily label manually:

-Abidjan - Le Plateau (yellow cluster) This cluster covers exactly the Central Business District of Abid- Fig. 5: Clusters on the map of Ivory Coast.
-Dots are jan.
-In the calendar of Figure 6, we observe an excess of calls from the

-Monday to the Friday, between 8-9am and 4-5pm.
+Abidjan - Le Plateau (yellow).
+This cluster covers exactly the Central Business District of Abidjan.
+In the calendar of Figure 7, we observe an excess of calls from the Monday to the Friday, between 8-9am and 4-5pm.
 The rest of the time, there is a low lack of traffic emitted from this area.
-This means that during the office hours the phone traffic is higher than expected and lower the rest of the time.
-This is representative of this type of area: a non-residential business district.
+In other words, during the office hours, the phone traffic is higher than expected and lower the rest of the time.
+This is expected and representative of this type of area: a non-residential business district.